Great Salt Lake: Geography

-The Great Salt Lake lends its name to Salt Lake City, originally named "Great Salt Lake City" by the president of the Church of Jesus Christ of Latter-day Saints (LDS Church), Brigham Young, who led a group of Mormon pioneers to the Salt Lake Valley southeast of the lake on July 24, 1847.

 The lake lies in parts of five counties: Box Elder, Davis, Tooele, Weber, and Salt Lake.
-Salt Lake City and its suburbs are located to the south-east and east of the lake, between the lake and the Wasatch Mountains, but land around the north and west shores is almost uninhabited.
-The Bonneville Salt Flats are to the west, and the Oquirrh and Stansbury Mountains rise to the south.
+Salt Lake City and its suburbs are located to the southeast and east of the lake, between the lake and the Wasatch Mountains, but land around the north and west shores is almost uninhabited.
+The Great Salt Lake Desert and Bonneville Salt Flats are to the west, and the Oquirrh and Stansbury Mountains rise to the south.

 The Great Salt Lake is fed by three major rivers and several minor streams.
 The three major rivers are each fed directly or indirectly from the Uinta Mountain range in northeastern Utah.
 The Bear River starts on the north slope of the Uintas and flows north past Bear Lake, into which some of Bear River's waters have been diverted via a man-made canal into the lake, but later empty back into the river by means of the Bear Lake Outlet.
-The river then turns south in southern Idaho and eventually flows into the northeast arm of the Great Salt Lake.
+The river then turns south in southern Idaho and flows into the northeast arm of the lake.
 The Weber River also starts on the north slope of the Uinta Mountains and flows into the east edge of the lake.
-The Jordan River does not receive its water directly from the Uintas; rather, it flows from freshwater Utah Lake, which itself is fed primarily by the Provo River.
-The Provo River does originate in the Uintas, a few miles from the Weber and Bear.
-The Jordan flows from the north part of Utah Lake into the south-east corner of the Great Salt Lake.
+The Jordan River does not receive its water directly from the Uintas; rather, it flows from freshwater Utah Lake which is fed primarily by the Provo River.
+The Provo originates in the Uintas, a few miles from the Weber and Bear.
+The Jordan flows from the north part of Utah Lake into the southeast corner of the Great Salt Lake.

-Due to the lake's shallowness, the water level can fall and rise dramatically during dry years or high-precipitation years, thereby reflecting prolonged drought or wet periods.
-The change in the level of lake level is strongly modulated by the Pacific Ocean through atmospheric circulations that fluctuate at low frequency.
-By capturing these climate oscillations while using tree-ring reconstruction of lake level, scientists can predict the lake level fluctuation onward for 5–8 years.
-The Utah Climate Center provides prediction of the Great Salt Lake's annual lake level.
-This forecast uses central tropical Pacific Ocean temperature, watershed precipitation, tree-ring data of 750+ years, and the lake level itself.